 - Preheat the oven to 225 degrees Fahrenheit and line two cookie sheets with parchment paper.
 Set aside.

 - Slice your zucchini and thoroughly pat slices dry with paper towel.

 - In a large bowl, whisk together olive oil, salt, black pepper, and paprika, if using.

 - Toss zucchini slices in olive oil and stir until all slices are coated with olive oil.

 - Transfer zucchini slices to prepared cookie sheets.
 Be sure to space evenly over baking sheet so that no slices are overlapping.

-- Transfer both baking sheets to 225F oven and bake for 1 hour and 15 minutes to 2 hours.
-Once your slices have been baking 1 hour and 15 minutes, be sure to check them every 10 minutes so they do not burn.
+- Transfer both baking sheets to the oven and bake for 1 hour and 15 minutes to 2 hours.
+Once your slices have been baking for 1 hour and 15 minutes, be sure to check them every 10 minutes, so they do not burn.
 Zucchini chips will be golden brown and crisp when finished.